Northland Hunting Locations & Access

 - Topuni Forest Wellsford

 Permits are only issued through the Fish & Game Northland office.
-Most forests are open at weekends but some are available seven days a week.
-The permit fee covers a requirement for each licenceholder to have public liability and fire insurance as noted, before they can enter any of the Matariki/Rayonier Forests.
+All forests are open at weekends only.
+The permit fee covers a requirement for each licence holder to have public liability and fire insurance as noted, before they can enter any of the Matariki/Rayonier Forests.
 The permit is for the entire game bird season.

 Other available hunting opportunities